-- Feed your kitten the same brand of food at the same time every day. - Set aside some time to play with your kitten in the morning and evening, when cats are most active. - Groom and pet your kitten every day. - Clean the litter box at approximately the same time every day. - Establish a noise and activity level for your household that isn't stressful to your kitten. - Reward your kitten consistently for behaviors you like, such as using her scratching post.
+- Feed your cat the same brand of food at the same time every day. - Set aside some time to play with your cat mornings and evenings (when cats are most active). - Groom and pet your cat every day. - Clean the litter box at approximately the same time every day. - Establish a noise and activity level for your household that isn't stressful to your cat. - Reward your cat consistently for behaviors you like, such as using her scratching post.